Beetle Removal Edmonton - Major Pest Control

 Our experts on-site will give you a detailed inspection and quote.
 Beetle removal in Edmonton usually costs around $300 – $1,000, depending on the severity and size of the nest.

 Major Pest Control Edmonton is one of the leading pest control & extermination companies in Alberta, providing professional pest solutions 24/7.
-Our service is fast, safe, effective, affordable and environmentally friendly.
+Our service is fast, safe, effective, affordable, and environmentally friendly.
 We’re a top-rated Edmonton exterminator and offer a 100% money-back guarantee on our pest control services.

 Where Can You Find Beetles In Edmonton?